-Let me put this another way, because I often find people confused about the man who led this battle to weaken the 14th.
+Let me put this another way, because I often find people confused about the man who led this battle to weaken the 14th: John A. Campbell.

-John A. Campbell was a slave owning “Jacksonian Democrat” (white supremacist) attorney serving on the U.S. Supreme Court before the Civil War.
+Campbell was openly in favor of owning slaves as a “Jacksonian Democrat” (white supremacist) attorney who was serving on the U.S. Supreme Court before the Civil War.

 In October 1862, with the Confederacy struggling to survive, he accepted an appointment as assistant secretary of war, overseeing the Confederacy’s draft laws.

-After Campbell lost the war he was imprisoned for six months as a violent traitor, which was far better outcome than the hanging he deserved.
+After Campbell lost the war he was imprisoned for six months as the violent traitor he was, which was a far better outcome than the hanging for treason that he clearly deserved.

 In 1865 leaders of the war to expand slavery such as Campbell had tried an appeal to Lincoln, begging him for an agreement in the face of imminent military defeat, yet refusing to surrender.

 “Mr. President, if we understand you correctly, you think that we of the Confederacy have committed treason; that we are traitors to your government; that we have forfeited out rights, and are proper subjects for the hangman.
 Is that not about what your words imply?”
 With brutal frankness Lincoln replied: “Yes, you have stated the proposition better than I did.
 That is about the size of it.”

-To put this in perspective is was only a few months later, after extending the high death tolls in the war to expand slavery had been extended because refusal to surrender, that Campbell sat in jail.
-It was his release from jail that really should be seen as where and when the Slaughterhouse Cases begin.
+To put this in perspective is was only a few months later, after the high death tolls in the war to expand slavery had been extended because refusal to surrender, that Campbell sat in jail.
+It was his release from jail that really should be seen as where and when the Slaughterhouse Cases began.

 It was release from jail of this traitor to the Constitution that really should be seen as the exact where and when that Slaughterhouse Cases began.